Run an Eval

 npx fit-trace download <run-id> # downloads and auto-converts

-npx fit-trace overview structured.json
+npx fit-trace overview --file structured.json

-npx fit-trace timeline structured.json
+npx fit-trace timeline --file structured.json

 npx fit-trace tool structured.json Conclude